Will My Identity Be Made Public if I File a Sexual Abuse Lawsuit?

 Can Defendants Keep Their Name Private in a Sexual Abuse Lawsuit?

-Generally, the defendant cannot keep their name private like a plaintiff can.
-Allegations against a defendant are an important public matter, and the public has an interest in knowing whether individuals are safe to be around, especially if they are public figures or people with high stations in society.
+Generally, defendants cannot keep their names private like plaintiffs can.
+Allegations against a defendant are an important public matter, and the public has an interest in knowing whether individuals are safe to be around, especially if they are public figures or people with high positions in society.
 As such, defendants usually cannot have their names kept private.

 What if the Defendant Figures Out Who I Am?